-To learn more about the program curriculum, accommodations, registration, payment, and more, please download our program brochure at the bottom of this page.
+To learn more about the program agenda, accommodations, registration, payment, and more, please download the program brochure at the bottom of this page.

 This one-of-a-kind executive development program provides high-potential procurement leaders with the tools and strategies needed to make dramatic improvements to their organization’s procurement practices in the digital age.